Monday, April 3, 2017

 -This is the end of the sanctification process and takes place when we get to heaven (1 John 3:2; Ephesians 3:15; Philippians 3:20-21).
 The agent of glorification is the Holy Spirit.
 We are then in an eternal state and have been fully perfected in our nature.

-• Confusing Justification with Sanctification
+• Confusing Justification With Sanctification:

 -Certain professing Christian groups, such as the Mormons and International Churches of Christ, teach that a person is not justified until the final Day of Judgment when their works are evaluated, determining their worthiness of a place with God in heaven.
 These groups blur the lines between justification and sanctification, treating them as one and the same.
 This theology results in a works-based salvation, allowing humans to boast before God.

-• Labeling Justification as a Process Is Highly Illogical
+• Labeling Justification As A Process Is Highly Illogical:

 -The idea of justification being a process makes no logical sense.
 How would it work?
 The notion of being "a little justified now" or "more or less justified tomorrow" is absurd.
 If we are guilty in God's eyes, then we face His divine wrath and eternal condemnation in hell.
 We cannot be simultaneously justified (and thus going to heaven) and unjustified (and thus heading to hell).
 We are either justified or not at all.

--The false notion that justification is a "process" equates to a works-based system of righteousness, where, at the moment of physical death, God would tally our deeds to decide if we have performed enough good works to earn entrance into heaven.
+-The false notion that justification is a "process" amounts to a works-based system of righteousness, where, at the moment of physical death, God would tally our deeds to decide if we have performed enough good works to earn entrance into heaven.
 This is not a valid theological definition of justification.
 Such a description only outlines a process (with an unknown name) leading up to justification.

 Saturday, April 1, 2017